raistmaj/xml2json/README.md

 * optional: False by default, will mark if the node can be skipped in the parsing.
 An error will be reported if the node exists and the type is wrong.
-* optional_name: By default, optional values creates an additional bool field representing if the field was readed or not, as for elements different of arrays there is no way to detect if there was a value, and even for arrays we may be interested on empty arrays.
+* optional_name: By default, optional values creates an additional bool field representing if the field was read or not, as for elements different of arrays there is no way to detect if there was a value, and even for arrays we may be interested on empty arrays.
 The default behavior is to append _umi_optional to the name, but in some cases maybe a collision may happen.
-For that reason, we supply an optional name for you.
+For that reason, we give you the option to specify a custom name for that variable.
+Remember *THIS IS NOT TO INDICATE IF THE VARIABLE IS OPTIONAL OR NOT, THIS MEANS; THE VARIABLE IS OPTIONAL AND I WANT TO USE THIS ATTRIBUTE TO DETECT IF .
+WAS READ*.
-* condition: Empty by default, C/C++ code to be evaluate within an if condition to consider if we must read that node
+* condition: Empty by default, C/C++ code to be evaluate within an if condition to consider if we must read that node.
-* name: Name we want to use to identify the element in our data structure and in the json, is 1-1
+* name: Name we want to use to identify the element in our data structure and in the json, is 1-1.
 * refclass: Class to be used in the referenced elements.
-* value: Type we want to use on the map
+* value: Type we want to use on the map.

 The next types are supported by the refclass attribute

-* integer: The array/class will be an integer of 64 bits
+* integer: The array/class will be an integer of 64 bits.
-* int32: The array/class will be an integer of 32 bits
+* int32: The array/class will be an integer of 32 bits.
-* float: The array/class will be a float
+* float: The array/class will be a float.
-* string: The array/class wll be a string
+* string: The array/class wll be a string.
-* class name: The array/class will be a class already defined in your template
+* class name: The array/class will be a class already defined in your template.

 For a complete example please see the file test.xml or the test folder.